AzDarGee/RailsTemplateApp/README.md

 * Be able to delete User Avatar on the edit page with Turbo (no page refresh)
 * Hot reloading going slow - hotwire spark.
 Happened after I added Active storage.
 Try removing and re-installing hotwire-spark.
 Looks like letter_opener gem is reloading all the views for letter_opener web on each reload.
 * Visualize the database models in a diagram
+* Add markdown for chat messages received from AI